Frobenius monoidal functors from (co)Hopf adjunctions: Frobenius monoidal functors from (co)Hopf adjunctions

 By Lemma~\ref{lem:coBraid}, we know that $U$ is cobraided.
 Hence, $U^{\op}$ is a braided strong monoidal functor.
 Then, the claim about $L:=U^{\la}$ follows by applying the above result to the adjunction $U^{\op}\dashv L^{\op}$. \end{proof}

-\begin{theorem} Let $U:\C\rightarrow\D$ be a braided functor satisfying Condition~\ref{cond:main}.
+\begin{theorem} Let $U:\C\rightarrow\D$ be a ribbon functor between ribbon categories satisfying Condition~\ref{cond:main}.
 Then $R(\unit)$ is a symmetric Frobenius algebra in $\C$ if and only if $R$ is a ribbon Frobenius functor. \end{theorem} \begin{proof} By Theorem~\ref{thm:frobcoHopf}, $U^{\la}=U^{\ra}=R$.
 Since $U$ is braided, by Lemma~\ref{lem:adjointBraided}, we get that $U^{\la}=R$ is cobraided and $U^{\ra}=R$ is braided.
 Finally, as $R(\unit)$ is symmetric Frobenius, we obtain that $R$ is pivotal and Frobenius by Theorem~\ref{thm:pivotalcoHopf}.
-Now, by Proposition~\ref{prop:brPivotalFunctor}, $R$ is a ribbon Frobenius functor.
+Now, by Proposition~\ref{prop:brPivotalFunctor}, $R$ is a ribbon Frobenius monoidal functor.
 The converse is straightforward. \end{proof}